lucanatorvs/solid-kinetic/MARLIN/readme.md

-# Ender-5 met BigTreeTech SKR 2
+# Ender-5 with BigTreeTech SKR 2

 ## Build with "Auto Build Marlin"